filecoin-project/specs/definitions.md

 #### TipSet

 A collection of blocks mined by different miners, each an elected leader of a given epoch.
-All tip sets have the same parent-set and epoch number (height).
+All tipSets have the same parents and height.
 TODO add picture.

 #### Verifiable